holnap/Codegirlz_feladatok/README.md

 Deck should be represented as string in this format:
 ● 12 cards - 3 Clubs, 3 Diamonds, 3 Hearts, 3 Spades

-I didn't have time to do this task, so I looked for a sollution on Stockoverflow and I studied it.
+I didn't have time to do this task, so I looked for a solution on Stockoverflow and studied it.

 	def __init__(self, rank, suit):